PikachuPenial/Titanmod/PATCHNOTES.md

 - Updated YouTube social link in Main Menu

+- Updated text in the tutorial

+- Fixed reloads getting "stuck" with a foregrip equipped

+- Fixed knives not always one hitting despite having the required damage to do so

 - Fixed "Matches Played" and "Matches Won" calling cards from not being able to be applied

-- Fixed crosshair preview image not cycling properly on certain occasions
+- Fixed crosshair preview image not cycling properly on certain occasions\

 - Fixed missing ammo count text when using a weapon with no magazine on the text ammo style

 - Fixed missing ammo bar when using a weapon with no magazine on the bar ammo style

 - Fixed freecam spectate being selectable during intermission period

+- Fixed the discord join button at the end of match not functioning

 - Fixed client sided bindings (grenade throwing) not functioning in single player